-TUCSON, AZ (KOLD News 13) - Something is shaking and it’s been baffling southern Arizona residents for weeks.
+TUCSON, AZ (KOLD News 13) - Something is shaking and it’s been baffling southern Arizona residents for several weeks.

 Williams said it felt like the blast came from the southwest area.

 Davis-Monthan initially said that at 2:30 p.m., they had jets arriving ahead of the 2019 Heritage Flight Training event, but then said all of those aircraft, including F-35s and F-22s, arrived more than 40 minutes before the boom was heard and felt.